pwnshui/certutil/README.md

-# ctf2018
+# Certutil-base64-encoded
-ctf practiced material
+All rights reserved.